zwave-js/zwave-js-ui/docs/development/intro.md

 # Development

 Get started by installing the required npm packages: `npm install`.
-Other (more global) requirements: `npm install -g webpack-dev-server nodemon pkg`
+Other (more global) requirements: `npm install -g nodemon pkg`

 Developers who wants to debug the application have to open 2 terminals.